 The University has designated the following as directory information: student name, address, telephone number, e-mail address, date and place of birth, major, minor, dates of attendance, degrees, awards and honors received, the most recent educational institution attended, participation in recognized activities, and height and weight of members of athletic teams.
 As stated above, directory information may be released without the student's prior written consent unless the student has requested that directory information be withheld by completing a Request to Withhold Directory Information Form, which may be obtained in the Office of the Registrar or in the Regional Continuing Education Center office.
 The request will remain on file until withdrawn by the student.

 Students are notified of their rights under the act by accessing the FERPA information on the eLion online system.
-Students have the right to inspect and review information contained in their educational records, to challenge the contents of their educational records, to have a hearing if the outcome of the challenge is not satisfactory, and to submit explanatory statements for inclusion in their files if the decision of the hearing is un- 14 SLU UNDERGRADUATE CATALOG 2012-2013
+Students have the right to inspect and review information contained in their educational records, to challenge the contents of their educational records, to have a hearing if the outcome of the challenge is not satisfactory, and to submit explanatory statements for inclusion in their files if the decision of the hearing is unsatisfactory.
+Students wishing to review their educational records must make written requests to the Registrar listing the items of interest.
+The records will be provided within 30 days of the request.
+Students may request that copies be made of their records, with charges being assessed at the prevailing rate set by the Registrar.